-In the current year, the Group has applied a number of amendments to IFRS that are mandatorily effective.
-Their adoption has not had any material impact on the disclosures or on the amounts reported in these financial statements.
+In the current year, the Group has applied IFRS 16, which is now mandatorily effective.
+This adoption has not had any material impact on the disclosures or on the amounts reported in these financial statements.

 Standards not affecting the reported results or the financial position